 - Graph 1: Linear plot of I-V characteristics (V in x axis in linear scale, I in y axis in linear scale).
 Print out this graph. - Graph 2: Semilogarithmic plot of I-V characteristics (V in x axis in linear scale, I in y axis in logarithmic scale).
 Note: in your data analysis program, you will have to compute the absolute of the current before you can graph it in a logarithmic scale.
-Print out this graph. - 2) (20 points) Study the ideal model for the I-V characteristics of the pn diode in Appendix A. Devise a simple scheme to extract from the measured data the saturation current, $I_s$ (in A).
+Print out this graph. - 2) (20 points) Study the ideal model for the I-V characteristics of the pn diode in Appendix A. Devise a simple scheme to extract from the measured data the saturation current, I_s (in A).
 You can find the values of the fundamental constants that you need in the 6.720 notes.
-A real-time measurement of the temperature in the lab is given next to the title in the Measurement Results frame of weblab.
-Give the extracted value of $I_s$ . - 3) (20 points) A more realistic model for a pn diode includes a parasitic series resistance, as discussed in Appendix A. Using the values of $I_s$ derived in the previous section, devise a simple scheme to extract from the measured data the series resistance, $R_s$ (in $\Omega$ ), of the diode.
-Give the extracted value of $R_s$ . - 4) (30 points) Compare the experimental characteristics with those predicted by the theoretical models for the pn diode given in Appendix A. To do this, graph together the experimental measurements, the predictions of the ideal model, and the predictions of the model that includes series resistance.
+A real-time measurement of the ambient temperature in the lab is printed right above the graphics canvas of weblab.
+Explain your extraction scheme and give the extracted value of I_s . - 3) (20 points) A more realistic model for a pn diode includes a parasitic series resistance, as discussed in Appendix A. Using the values of I_s derived in the previous section, devise a simple scheme to extract from the measured data the series resistance, R_s (in Ω), of the diode.
+Explain your extraction scheme and give the extracted value of R_s. - 4) (30 points) Compare the experimental characteristics with those predicted by the theoretical models for the pn diode given in Appendix A. To do this, graph together the experimental measurements, the predictions of the ideal model, and the predictions of the model that includes series resistance.
 Plotting the I-V characteristics of the model that includes series resistance is a bit tricky because I is on both sides of the equation.
 A good way to do it is to solve for V, then compute V vs. I, and finally plot I vs. V.